tubearchivist/tubearchivist/CONTRIBUTING.md

 I have learned the hard way, that working on a dockerized application outside of docker is very error prone and in general not a good idea.
 So if you want to test your changes, it's best to run them in a docker testing environment.
 You might be able to run the application directly, but this document assumes you're using docker.

-### Instructions
+### Instructions (Docker)

-Set up docker on your development machine.

-Clone this repository.

 Functional changes should be made against the unstable `testing` branch, so check that branch out, then make a new branch for your work.

-Edit the `docker-compose.yml` file and replace the [`image: bbilly1/tubearchivist` line](https://github.com/tubearchivist/tubearchivist/blob/4af12aee15620e330adf3624c984c3acf6d0ac8b/docker-compose.yml#L7) with `build: .`.
-Also make any other changes to the environment variables and so on necessary to run the application, just like you're launching the application as normal.

-Run `docker compose up --build`.
-This will bring up the application.
+There is two ways to run the application, either in a docker container as described below, or in a VM.
+The VM is a bit more complex to set up, but it's a good way to simulate a low end environment.

+1. Set up docker on your development machine.
+2. Clone this repository.
+3. Optionally edit the `docker-compose.dev.yml` file to your liking or leave it as is.
+Especially the `TA_HOST` which is the domain name of the application that needs to match the URL accessing the application i.e `127.0.0.1`.
+4. Run `make dev` which will start the the docker compose project with the `docker-compose.dev.yml` file.
 Kill it with `ctrl-c` or by running `docker compose down` from a new terminal window in the same directory.

-Make your changes locally and re-run `docker compose up --build`.
-The `Dockerfile` is structured in a way that the actual application code is in the last layer so rebuilding the image with only code changes utilizes the build cache for everything else and will just take a few seconds.
+5. Make your changes, application will automatically reload.

 ### Develop environment inside a VM